amanita-online/amanita-online.github.io/content/home/demo.md

  # CSS class.
  css_class = ""
 +++

-{{% callout note %}}
-The microdosing of Amanita muscaria mushrooms has gained popularity all over the world. **Amanita Transdermal Patch** - is an unique 💡 product that combines the natural power of mushroom with ease of use and application security.
+The microdosing of Amanita muscaria mushrooms has gained popularity all over the world.

-{{% /callout %}}
+Amanita Transdermal Patch provides controlled and predictable microdosing through the skin.